Enge Enadhu Kavithai: Production

 The film marked the acting debut of Krishna Abhishek, a nephew of the Hindi film actor Govinda.
+The film also marked the directorial debut of Aravind who earlier worked as assistant director in films produced by Kamal Haasan.
+The filming was held at Coimbatore, Udumalai, Pollachi and Gobichettipalayam.

 Soundtrack

 Soundtrack was composed by Bharadwaj, with lyrics written by Snehan.

-Release
+Release and reception

 Tulika of Rediff.com wrote that the film "ambles on in an amateurish way".
-Film critic Balaji Balasubramaniam wrote "as long as one doesn't realise that the movie is headed towards a familiar love triangle, it manages to be entertaining", though ultimately gave the film a negative review.
 Malini Mannath of Chennai Online wrote that "the earlier few scenes giving an impression that there is something to look forward to from the debutant director.
 But soon it turns into a predictable love triangle, with clichéd scenes, and a hasty unconvincing ending to boot".
 Although Krishna Abhishek got offers to do more films in Tamil, he decided to act in Hindi films starting with Yeh Kaisi Mohabbat, which had the same producer as this film.